ttoriisoft/Wagyu/README.md

 # Wagyu
-Ai stock market analysis app for Ubuntu
+Stock market analysis with AI for Ubuntu